-- FDA definition: Claim expressly or impliedly characterizes the relationship between a "substance" and a disease or health-related condition.

-- Include disease prevention claims.

-- Implied health claims may include:

-- Third party certification symbol (AHA Heart Check).
+- FDA definition: Claims that expressly or impliedly characterizes the relationship between a "substance" and a disease or health-related condition. - Include disease prevention claims. - Implied health claims may include: - Third party certification symbol (AHA Heart Check); - Brand names, e.g., Arthritis Formulation; and - Vignettes, e.g., heart shaped symbol.

-- Brand names.

-- Vignettes.

-Health claims
+Health Claims

-- FDC Act 403(r) - Requires FDA approval of health claims:

-- A food is misbranded if labeling includes a claim that is not approved by FDA which "expressly or by implication characterizes the relationship of any nutrient" in food "to a disease or health related condition." - A health claim may not be made expressly or impliedly on the label or in labeling unless specifically authorized by FDA or notified health claim (FDAMA) or....
+- FDC Act 403(r) Requires FDA approval of health claims: - A food is misbranded if labeling includes a claim that is not approved by FDA which "expressly or by implication characterizes the relationship of any nutrient" in food "to a disease or health related condition." - A health claim may not be made expressly or impliedly on the label or in labeling unless specifically authorized by FDA or notified health claim (FDAMA) or....